WHY UNDERTAKE YOUR MEDICAL ELECTIVE OVERSEAS?

 How long is a Work the World medical elective?

 A medical elective is as long as you want it to be.
-Our minimum placement duration is one week, but medical students typically travel on their medical electives for 4 - 6 weeks.
+Our minimum placement duration is one week, but medical students and graduates typically travel on their medical electives for 4 - 6 weeks.
 There is no upper limit to how long you can travel for.